MehrnooshB/MehrnooshB/README.md

-- 👋 Hi, I’m @MehrnooshB
+- 👋 Hoi, I’m Mehrnoosh!
+You can also call me Mehr, like "more" in German! :D
-- 👀 I’m interested in buidling meaningful products, music and swimming!
+- 🔮 I’m a lover of Karaoke and swimming!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native, singing and Dutch language!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Passionate about meaningful products!
-- 📫 How to reach me ...
+- 📫 How to reach me @badassmehr

 <!---
 MehrnooshB/MehrnooshB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.